-When Rhonda Lowe was employed as an administrative assistant at Morningside of Macon, one of the 160 senior living communities owned and operated by Newtonne, Massachusetts-based mostly 5 Star High-quality Care Inc., in late 2003, going into the corner office environment was the last issue on her thoughts.
+When Rhonda Lowe was employed as an administrative assistant at Morningside of Macon, one of the 160 senior living communities owned and operated by Newton, Massachusetts-based mostly 5 Star High-quality Care Inc., in late 2003, going into the corner office environment was the last issue on her thoughts.
 Lowe experienced been in that posture prior to-and experienced walked away from it when she and her husband resolved to have a second baby.
-“I experienced been a director, a manager, a crew leader,”.
-She states of the encounters she experienced in the four years prior to her employment at the Macon, Ga-based local community.
+“I experienced been a director, a manager, a crew leader,” she states of the encounters she experienced in the four years prior to her employment at the Macon, Ga-based local community.
 “I constantly had folks reporting to me.”

 Today, she’s content she took the plunge.
-“It’s undoubtedly a considerably cry from my initial options,”.
-She suggests.
-“I'm in charge of an entire developing, which includes 25 personnel and several extra residents.
-I adore it.
-I'd not adjust a detail.”
+“It’s undoubtedly a considerably cry from my initial options,” she suggests.
+“I am in charge of an entire developing, which includes 25 personnel and several extra residents, but I adore it.
+I would not adjust a detail.”

 Front Desk to Corner Office

 Lowe isn’t going to provide up any earth-shattering phrases of knowledge when requested why her vacation from the entrance desk to the govt director’s office went so smoothly.
 “I have often questioned a ton of questions,” she implies.
 “And I am in no way worried to just dive into things.”

 Executives at Pathway Senior Dwelling LLC seem for equivalent attributes even though seeking for new supervisors-most of whom are promoted from within-in accordance to Maria Oliva, SPHR, vice president of human re- sources at the Des Plaines, Illinois-primarily based provider.